50+ Laptop Friendly Cafés in Berlin

-I’m back with more laptop friendly café recommendations!
-Here are 20+ lovely cafés in Berlin if you need WiFi, a laptop friendly space, delectable coffee, appetizing snacks, and an inviting atmosphere.
-These have all been tried and tested by yours truly!
-I also work in many of these cafés frequently and update this post whenever necessary.
-You can find even more cafés in the first part of this series here.
+I’m back with more laptop-friendly café recommendations!
+Here are 50+ pleasant cafés in Berlin if you need a laptop-friendly space and an inviting atmosphere.
+These have all been tried and tested by yours truly, so this list certainly has room to grow.
+I cowork in Berlin cafés frequently and update this post regularly.

 Laptop Friendly on Weekdays + Weekends: